Khronophobia/PJSekai-Overlay-English-Guide/README.md

 **DISCLAIMER:**\
 I do **NOT** speak Japanese.
 I figured out everything by trial and error.
 Some parts of this guide *may be partially or completely wrong*.\
 Nanashi. (author of pjsekai-overlay) have stated time and time again that they **WILL NOT** help English users.
 This and AviUtl are tools intended for Japanese-speaking people.
 If problem arises, **DO NOT** ask Nanashi. for help.
 Instead, open an issue here or contact me on Discord (khronophobia).
-I'll try to help when I can.
+I will try to help as much as possible, but I may not be able to help because of my limited experience.

 ## Prerequisites
 Make sure to have the following before following this guide.